GeneMAP-Research/genemapimputationservice/README.md

 ------------------
 B. IMPUTE GENOTYPES ONLY

 This requires pre-phased data in single chromosome VCF files, bgzipped and in a single directory.
-The directory must also contain the tabix indexed for each VCF file
+The directory must also contain the tabix indexed for each VCF file.

-The directory of the pre-phased data is supplied using ```input_dir = ''``` in the nextflow.config file
+The directory of the pre-phased data is supplied using ```input_dir``` in the nextflow.config file.

 Example
 ```